crystax/android-crew-staging/README.md

 ### list [libs|utils]

-List all available formulas, their upstream versions, crystax versions, status (installed or not), sources status (installed or not, for libraries only).
+List all available formulas, their upstream versions, crystax versions, status (installed or not), sources status (installed or not).

 Aterisk (``*``) next to utility or library name means that respective release was installed.

+Number in braces along with crystax versions mean that there is more recent (crystax) version of the package.

 Word ``source`` to the right of a library data means that source code for the release was installed.